Go back to Index of Recipes

 serves 4 |

-1 ripe pawpaw (papaya) Peel the pawpaw, cut in half and remove black seeds.
+For the Salsa: 1 small-to-medium ripe papaya (pawpaw) For the Fish: 4 fillets orange roughy (or other white fish like basa or sea bass), each approx. 175g (6 oz) Method: NOTE: The salsa must be made fresh as it doesn't keep well, even overnight.
+It goes mushy.
+Peel the papaya / pawpaw, cut in half and remove black seeds.
 Cut flesh into small 1/8 inch dice and place in a bowl.
-Add the finely chopped chilli, spring onions, coriander and lime juice.
+Cut the stem off the jalapeño and remove seeds from inside, chop finely (remember to wash hands thoroughly Add the jalapeño, spring onions, coriander, and lime juice.
 Mix together, cover and refrigerate for at least an hour before serving.
-Mix together the peppercorns and salt and sprinkle over both sides of the fish fillets, pressing it in well.
-Heat the oil in a frypan.
-When hot, add the fish and fry for 2-3 minutes each side or until cooked through.
-Serve with the pawpaw salsa, new potatoes and green beans. |
+Mix together the crushed peppercorns and salt and sprinkle over both sides of the fish fillets, pressing it in well.
+Heat the oil in a frypan until barely smoking, add the fish and fry for 2-3 minutes each side or until cooked through and beginning to develop a brown crust.
+Serve with the papaya salsa, sliced lime wedges, and for instance, new potatoes, and/or green beans. |

 Go back to Index of Recipes